News writer

 Lawsuits have alleged that, yes, the state knew what was going on.

-Greg Potts, an executive with Lottery.com, said his company helped print the tickets - and that he was shocked that the Texas Lottery director, Gary Grief, allowed the big buy to take place.
+Greg Potts, an executive with Lottery.com, stated that his company helped print the tickets - and that he was shocked that the Texas Lottery director, Gary Grief, allowed the big buy to take place.

-In the Sydney Morning Herald article, Marantelli said that the lottery commission also helped Rook TX take the win.
+In the Sydney Morning Herald article, Marantelli also claimed that the lottery commission helped Rook TX take the win.
 Marantelli told the Sydney Morning Herald:

 I sat outside the Spicewood location, and I saw what I believe was a lottery official and an IGT technician/official turn up in two cars and unload, I think 15-ish terminals, and take them inside, and plug them in, and spend two hours setting them up.
 In what world do I think that those guys didn’t have the correct permissions to do that from the lottery headquarters?